Masoud2018/Wasaap/README.md

 ```

 The sample is a hartmangramm measured at soft X-ray wavelength
-wit a Schwarzschild Objective (SO).
+with a Schwarzschild Objective (SO).
 The sample intensity is magnified,
 blocked and has an annular shape.
 ## Authors